emsi/whisperX/README.md

 # Description

-This is a trull working whisperX image made with proper cuda and cudnn versions and all the necessary libraries to run the whisperX code managed by uv.
+This is a just working whisperX image made with proper cuda and cudnn versions and all the necessary libraries to run the whisperX code managed by uv.

 # Requirements